 When the Roanoke Valley Broadband Authority (RVBA)—a local, government-run internet provider—heard about proposed legislation that would cut off their ability to legally operate in the Commonwealth of Virginia, the organization was deeply concerned.
 The RVBA had just launched their $4M network six months prior and had not yet had a chance to recoup the taxpayer investment.
 As an organization, they had no political legacy, no funding for public or government relations, and were up against large incumbent internet service providers who were epically well-financed, had a long history of supporting influential state politicians, and saw municipal broadband initiatives as an existential threat.

 Eddy Alexander (then known as Eddy Communications), dubbed the situation "The Virginia Broadband Wars.”
 The name was a keystone for a strategy that identified the issue as one critical “battle.”
 Eddy Alexander framed the legislative challenge as a critical flashpoint and grabbed the attention and imagination of the media and the public alike.
 Then, by setting up a coalition of internet equality supporters under the banner “Friends of Municipal Broadband,” the RVBA was able to bring all parties to a central online information hub to educate stakeholders on the issues at play.
-Eddy Alexander used the comprehensive website for Friends of Municipal Broadband to shine a spotlight on the well-documented issues, sources of power and influence, and eventually news coverage related to the HB2018.
-From there, stakeholders could choose to join in the fight as equal contributors armed with reliable information and a steady stream of strategic support, updates, and resources.
-The campaign quickly built trust, relationships, and a network of media partners who could advance the message.
+Eddy Alexander used the comprehensive website to shine a spotlight on the well-documented issues, sources of power and influence, and eventually news coverage related to the House Bill 2108.
+From there, stakeholders were invited to join the fight as equal contributors armed with reliable information and a steady stream of strategic support, updates, and resources.
+The campaign quickly built trust, relationships, and a network of media partners who helped advance the message.

 “Jennifer Eddy and her firm were like a force of nature.
 Her team was clear-messaged, well-organized, and so nimble that they created the force of leadership that we were all then able to turn to.
 I recommend her firm to anyone who is seeking quick, wide and yet deep exposure for their mission or image, especially those caught in a David vs. Goliath battle.”